xinntao/BasicSR-examples/README.md

 There are two ways to use the python package of basicsr, which are provided in two branches:

-- :arrow_right: [simple mode](https://github.com/xinntao/BasicSR-examples/tree/master): the project can be run without installation.
+- :arrow_right: [simple mode](https://github.com/xinntao/BasicSR-examples/tree/master): the project can be run **without installation**.
 But it has limitations: it is inconvenient to import complex hierarchical relationships; It is not easy to access the functions in this project from other locations

 - :arrow_right: [installation mode](https://github.com/xinntao/BasicSR-examples/tree/installation): you need to install the projuct by running `python setup.py develop`.
 After installation, it is more convenient to import and use.

 As a simple introduction and explanation, we use the example of *simple mode*, but we recommend the *installation mode* in practical use.

-### Preparation
+### Preliminary

 Most deep-learning projects can be divided into the following parts: